Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries.typ

 #create_entry(
   title: "Choosing Drivetrain Type",
   type: "decide",
-  date: datetime(year: 2023, month: 4, day: 19),
+  start_date: datetime(year: 2023, month: 5, day: 19),
   [
     #nb_heading([Drivetrain Type], level: 1)

     We placed all our options into a decision matrix in order to find the best option.
 We rated each option's speed, strength, and handling on a scale of 0 to 3.
-Speed is simly how fast the drivetrain can go.
-Strength is the ability of the drive to push and resist pusing.
+Speed is simply how fast the drivetrain can go.
+Strength is the ability of the drive to push and resist other robots.
 It takes into account the torque of the drive, as well as it's traction.

     #nb_decision_matrix(
       properties: ("Speed", "Strength", "Handling"),
       choices: (
-        ("Omni Wheels", 2, 2, 2),
+        ("Omni Wheels", 2.5, 2, 2.5),
-        ("Traction Wheels", 2, 3, 1),
+        ("Traction Wheels", 2.5, 3, 1),
-        ("Traction and Omni Wheels", 3, 3, 2),
+        ("Traction and Omni Wheels", 2.5, 2.5, 1.5),
         ("Mecanum", 2, 1, 3),
-        ("X Drive", 3, 1, 3),
+        ("X-Drive", 2.5, 0.5, 3),
       )
     )

-    We chose the traction and omni wheel drive, due to its high strenth and handling.
+    #nb_admonition(type: "decision", [
+      We ended up choosing the all omni drive due to its great turning and speed.
+While an X drive of the same gearing could be faster, the prevalence of 6 motor drivetrains means that any skid-steer chassis will be comparable have a comparable speed due to the X-Drive's inability to have more than 4 motors.
+    ])

-    // TODO: add images of modeled drivetrains.
+    // TODO: add glossary entry (skid-steer)

     #nb_heading([Gear Ratio, Wheel Size, and Cartridge Type], level: 1)

     Now that we had decided on our type of drivetrain we can decide the other components.
+We decided on 4 combinations of gear ratio, wheel sizes and motor cartridge, which are detailed below:
+    #v(40pt)
+    #grid(columns: (1fr, 1fr),
+    [
+      #nb_heading([6:3, 4" wheels, green cartridges], level: 2)
+      - 400 RPM
+      - 7 f/s
+    ],
+    image("./assets/drivetrain/6:3-4.png"),

+    [
+      #nb_heading([3:5, 3.25" wheels, green cartridges], level: 2)
+      - 360 RPM
+      - 5.1 f/s
+    ],
+    image("./assets/drivetrain/3:5-3_25.png"),

+    [
+      #nb_heading([3:5, 4" wheels, green cartridges], level: 2)
+      - 360 RPM
+      - 6.47 f/s
+    ],
+    image("./assets/drivetrain/3:5-4.png"),

+    [
+      #nb_heading([4:7, 4" wheels, green cartridges], level: 2)
+      - 342 RPM
+      - 6.17 f/s
+    ],
+    image("./assets/drivetrain/4:7-4.png"),

+    )

-We decided on 4 combinations of gear ratio, wheel sizes and motor cartridge, and rated each for their speed, torque, and manueverability on a scale of 0 to 5.
+    We then rated each one for their speed, torque, and manueverability on a scale of 0 to 5.

     #nb_decision_matrix(
       properties: ("Speed", "Strength", "Manueverability"),